Israeli strike in northern Gaza kills at least 60, officials say, as Hezbollah announces new leader

 DEIR AL-BALAH, Gaza Strip — (AP) — An Israeli strike on a five-story building where displaced Palestinians were sheltering in the northern Gaza Strip killed at least 60 people early Tuesday, more than half of them women and children, Gaza's Health Ministry said.

-The ministry's emergency service says the dead include at least 12 women and 20 children, including babies.
+The ministry's emergency service said at least 12 women and 20 children were among the dead, including babies.

-There was no immediate comment from the Israeli military, which has been waging a large-scale operation in northern Gaza for more than three weeks, targeting what it says are pockets of Hamas militants who have regrouped there.

 The dead included a mother and her five children, some of them adults, and a second mother with her six children, according to an initial casualty list provided by the emergency service.

+There was no immediate comment from the Israeli military, which has been waging the operation in northern Gaza for more than three weeks, targeting what it says are pockets of Hamas militants who have regrouped there.

 Dr. Hossam Abu Safiya, the director of the nearby Kamal Adwan Hospital, said it was overwhelmed by the wave of wounded people from the strike.
 Israeli forces raided the medical facility over the weekend, detaining dozens of medics.